 Dear Sweet Pea –

 Wow.
-These are scary times, huh?
-So much insecurity and doubt.
-It feels like no one knows what is going on and all this uncertainty is just making everything bigger and scarier.
+You have hit the wall, huh?
+Understandable.
 I see you hustling, pushing, and trying to out-run your anxiety.
 You push push push all day, soothing everyone else’s needs, being the responsible one, the adult in the room.

-But sometimes that gets old, doesn’t it?
+But sometimes that gets old.
 Sometimes you want someone else to pick up the “responsibility baton,” right?
-But let’s be honest, only if they follow all your rules and do it exactly right… Ha!
-Those rules.
-You have been clinging tightly to those rules, haven’t you?
-Even though you know those rules lead to black and white thinking that gives lots of ammunition for that damn Monger.
+(But let’s be honest, only if they follow all your rules and do it exactly right.
+Ha!)

 Let’s slow down for one second.
-Yes, I know you absolutely DO NOT want to.
+Yes, I know you DO NOT want to.
 I know you are afraid to stop moving.
-But give me one second and let’s slow down.
+But give me one second, and let’s slow down.
 I promise it won’t be as scary as you think.

 But here’s the secret I know you don’t quite believe yet: You can handle this and be kind to yourself.

 One day at a time.
 One hour at a time.
 One second at a time.
-You can handle this.
 We can make our way through.

 Berating yourself doesn’t help.
 It is just where you go when the stress gets too much.
-So when you finally hear that Monger voice, she has probably been talking most of the day.
+By the time you finally hear that Monger voice, she has probably been talking most of the day.
 Telling you that you are doing it wrong, your boss is mad at you, or you are a terrible Mom for losing patience with your kids.
-Tell her we aren’t going there and then put your hands over your heart, feel your feet on the ground, take a deep breath, and say, “Hey sweetpea” and I will be there with a calm, kind voice asking you what’s the next thing you need.
+Tell her we aren’t going there and then put your hands over your heart, feel your feet on the ground, take a deep breath, and say, “Hey sweetpea,” and I will be there with a calm, kind voice asking you what’s the next thing you need.

 You got this.